 About This Page

-Offered to God as on-going work, this page is designed to stimulate discussion on various topics, as part of Andrew Basden's pages that open up various things from one of the Christian perspectives.
+is on-going work, designed to stimulate discussion on various topics, as part of Andrew Basden's pages that open up various things from one of the Christian perspectives.

 Copyright (c) Andrew Basden at all the dates below.
 But you may use this material subject to certain conditions.